sjp/sjp-site/_posts/2013-06-18-msc-thesis.md

 ### animaker

-`animaker` is developed on GitHub and is not (yet) available on CRAN.
+`animaker` is developed on {% ghr pmur002 animaker GitHub %} and is not (yet) available on CRAN.
 The following links are simply builds from the latest revision of the GitHub repository.

 * Windows Binary: [animaker_0.1.zip](/projects/msc-thesis/animaker_0.1.zip)